-If you have a sore and scratchy throat and have difficulty talking, you may have laryngitis.
-This condition occurs when your vocal cords within your voice box or larynx are inflamed.
-This inflammation can occur for a variety of reasons.
-Usually associated with sore throats, colds, or even talking too much (such as at a business conference), laryngitis has many causes and can be contagious if it causes is an infection.
-Laryngitis has many symptoms other than just not being able to speak.
+Laryngitis can cause a sore and scratchy throat and difficulty talking.
+The condition occurs when the vocal cords in the larynx become inflamed.
+Usually associated with sore throats, colds, or even talking too much, laryngitis has many causes and symptoms and can be contagious if associated with an infection.

 Receive updates on the latest news and alerts straight to your inbox.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.